FluBBaOfWard/K2Audio/README.md

 First alloc chip struct, call reset with chip struct.
 Call SN76496Mixer with length, destination and chip struct.
 Produces signed 16bit interleaved stereo.
+You define SN_UPSHIFT to a number, this is how many times the internal sampling is doubled.
+You can add "-DSN_UPSHIFT=2" to the "make" file to make the internal clock speed 4 times higher (this is the default).

 ## Projects that use this code